mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-06-20-Spring-MVC-architecture.md

 🔍 What happens behind the scene when an HTTP request is sent to the server. <br />

-1. Incoming Http request will be received by the Dispatcher servlet, which will send request URL to the HandlerMapper.
+1. Incoming Http request will be received by the Dispatcher servlet, which will send request URL to the HandlerMapper.<br />
 2. HandlerMapper will identify the appropriate request handler (controller) which is responsible to handle the request.
 After the HandlerMapper will send handler request details to DispatcherServlet.